RSGzen/Arcade/README.md

 ii) Open and run the "Assignment_grp.py" file iii) Enjoy!

+# Rules of BlackJack

+- The objective of the game:
+     Must achieve the total score of 21 to win.

+- Betting Rules:
+	Player will have 10000 in their accounts and they can place the whatever bet amount they like.
+If player loses the money will be deducted but if win then the money will be added.
+Thus, if player losses all the money, then the betting system will reset the money to the usual amount which is 10000.

+- Settlement:
+	1)	Player or dealer has blackjack will automatically be the winner.
+	2)	If player achieve the score of 15 and choose to run instead of stay then the game will be a draw.
+	3)	Player or dealer whoever has the 5 card Charlie then it will automatically be the winner unless both have the 5 card Charlie then it will be a tied.
+	4)	Whoever has the higher score and it is less than or equal to 21 will be the winner.

 # Issues and Features Feedback
 - Head to "issues" tab to create a new issue
 - Feel free to report any bugs if found